Zero Acre FAQ

 In short, our name is our goal.
 And we hope it makes people stop and think about what’s possible.

 Each bottle of Zero Acre oil is linked to a single origin of production, and customers can scan a QR code on the back of their bottle to look up its best by date and fatty acid profile that guarantees its authenticity.
-Beyond authenticity, we test each batch of Zero Acre oil multiple times for quality and purity, across a number of different measures, including a comprehensive fatty acid profile, free fatty acids, and peroxide value.
+Beyond authenticity, we test each batch of Zero Acre oil multiple times for quality and purity, across a number of different measures, including a comprehensive fatty acid profile, free fatty acids, peroxide value, antioxidant content, and moisture.

 Step 1: Start with rain-fed sugarcane plants.